Cortisol Hormone Test Kit (Morning) is designed to test cortisol hormone in the morning. Test can be used by both men and women.

 Following symptoms can also be related with cortisol hormone deficiency: exhaustion, lack of strength, tiredness, decreased stress resistance, Irritability, nervousness, depressive moods, memory issues, fatigue, stomach ulcers, digestive problems, inflammation, cravings for sweet and salty foods, alcohol cravings, insulin resistance, high blood pressure, weight gain or weight loss, underweight, body aches and pains, low blood pressure and dizziness.

 What is Cortisol?

 Cortisol is a steroid and a stress hormone.
 Production of cortisol is stimulated when stress is triggered.

 Cortisol plays an important role in the different metabolic processes in the body.
 Through its increased distribution in stress situations, it is able to provide energy by consuming sugar, fat and protein reserves.
 By immune processes cortisol also helps with its anti-inflammatory and anti-allergic effect, and has an important function in maintaining the health of the body.

-It is well known that chronic stress is unhealthy – and stress is in turn the most important impulse that causes the increase of the distribution of cortisol.
+It is well known that chronic stress is unhealthy – and stress is, in turn, the most important impulse that causes an increase in the distribution of cortisol.
 If the cortisol levels are too high, symptoms can include immunodeficiencies, depression, physical exhaustion, metabolic disorders, diabetes, obesity and sleeping disorders.
 Excessively high cortisol levels can indeed cause unpleasant symptoms.